cloudquery/policies/transformations/azure/compliance-premium/README.md

   name: azure # The source type, in this case, Azure.
   path: cloudquery/azure # The plugin path for handling Azure sources.
   registry: cloudquery # The registry from which the Azure plugin is sourced.
-  version: "14.6.3" # The version of the Azure plugin.
+  version: "17.0.0" # The version of the Azure plugin.
   tables: ["azure_monitor_activity_log_alerts",
-"azure_keyvault_keyvault",
+"azure_keyvault_keyvaults",
 "azure_appservice_web_app_auth_settings",
 "azure_storage_accounts",
 "azure_sql_server_admins",